 He was fantastic.
-People used to say that he thought I was the only person in the world.
-He put me on a pedestal.
 He would do anything for me.
-However, we did have a hard life, but we were happy.
 Now I feel like I have lost my husband.
-It is very difficult.
+It is very difficult."

-After his stroke and after ten weeks in hospital, Michael was allowed home, but was a very different person.
-He could no longer care for himself and she had the option of giving up work to care for him herself or finding a care home where he could be looked after.
-She took on a caring role and the additional responsibility.
+After his stroke and spending ten weeks in hospital, Michael was allowed home but he could no longer care for himself.
+Elaine had the option of giving up work to care for Michael herself or finding a care home where he could be looked after.
+Elaine decided to care for Michael at home.

 Although Michael uses a wheelchair, the couple go out every day.
 Elaine describes her role as being like Piccadilly Circus at 3am in the morning.